realmohsin/realmohsin/content/featured/Schimerli/index.md

 showInProjects: true
 ---

-A highly visual website for an interior design company that begins with an elegant animation.
-The technologies chosen were based on the resource-heavy requirements of the project.
+Both the software and websites were done by us for this interior design company.
+The website features an elegant, user-friendly design.
+The technologies for the backend were  chosen based on the resource-heavy requirements of the project.